CHISQ.TEST

 Examples 🔗

-Consider an experiment where the observed frequency of events deviates from the expected frequency based on a theoretical model.
-With the observed data in cells C2:C7 and the expected distribution in cells D2:D7, you can calculate the significance of the chi-squared statistic using the CHISQ.TEST function.
-The formula would be: =CHISQ.TEST(C2:C7, D2:D7).
-This enables you to gauge the probability that the observed data aligns with the expected distribution, aiding in the assessment of the model's suitability for the specific scenario.
+For an experiment where observed frequencies differ from those predicted by a theoretical model, you can use the CHISQ.TEST function to evaluate the significance of this deviation.
+With observed data in cells C2:C7 and the expected distribution in cells D2:D7, apply the formula: =CHISQ.TEST(C2:C7, D2:D7).
+This will help you determine the probability that the observed data fits the expected distribution, which is useful for evaluating the model's suitability in your scenario.

 Notes 🔗